poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_completion.md

   $ poseidonos-cli completion zsh > "/usr/local/share/zsh/site-functions/_poseidonos-cli"

   # You will need to start a new shell for this setup to take effect.

+fish:

+  $ yourprogram completion fish | source

+  # To load completions for each session, execute once:
+  $ yourprogram completion fish > ~/.config/fish/completions/yourprogram.fish

+PowerShell:

+  PS> yourprogram completion powershell | Out-String | Invoke-Expression

+  # To load completions for every new session, run:
+  PS> yourprogram completion powershell > yourprogram.ps1
+  # and source this file from your PowerShell profile.

 ```